anchal6904/Appointment-Bot/README.md

 ## Notes
 - The agent uses in-memory and SQLite logic for demonstration.
 No external calendar integration is included.
 - For production, add authentication and more robust error handling.

----
-Feel free to extend this project with more features or integrate with real calendar APIs!